frcdesign/FRCDesign.org/docs/learning-course/stage2/2E/drive-system.md

 </figure>

 ### Reference Design
-The reference design utilizes a vertical chain with eh TTB chain comb, and NEO motors with MAX planetary gearboxes.
+The reference design utilizes a vertical chain with the TTB chain comb and NEO motors with MAX planetary gearboxes.

 <br>